 Are you missing one more of your teeth?
-Are you struggling with dentures that don’t fit well or are uncomfortable?
-Dental implants are a solution to one of the most common dental problems.
-Dental implants can replace individual missing teeth, or they can be used to permanently mount dentures.
-Having a dental implant can give you a tooth that looks exactly like the one you lost, restore your smile and your ability to eat comfortably.
-They are also long-lasting and advances in technology for dental implants has made this procedure much easier.
+Or are you struggling with dentures that don’t fit well or are uncomfortable?
+Dental implants solve one of the most common dental problems.
+While dental implants can replace individual missing teeth, they can also permanently mount dentures.
+Having a dental implant can give you a tooth that looks exactly like the one you lost, restore your smile, and enable you to eat comfortably.
+They are also long-lasting, and advances in technology for dental implants have made this procedure much easier.
 Rolling Oaks Dental in San Antonio can help you make your decision as to which dental implants are right for you.

 We also offer Full Mouth Dental Implants and All on 4 Dental Implants.

-A tooth implant can close a gap from a lost tooth.
-With modern techniques, a single dental implant is a simple procedure and you can have your tooth back very easily.
-The implant is placed in the mouth.
-After the implant settles, the dentist will then place a special type of crown over it.
+An implant can replace a gap from a lost tooth.
+With modern techniques, a single dental implant is a simple procedure, and you can have your tooth back easily.
+First, we will insert the implant in your mouth.
+Then, after the implant settles, we will place a special type of crown over it.

-Here a single tooth implant can be used to replacing several teeth in a row.
-Using a “fixed bridge”.
-This is where implants are placed in your jaw and then a series of crowns are connected.
-In this way, a series of missing teeth can be replaced with just two implants.
+A single tooth implant can be used to replace several teeth in a row, using a “fixed bridge.”
+We place implants in your jaw and then connect a series of crowns in between them.
+In this way, we can replace a group of missing teeth with just two implants.

-“Full Mouth Restorations” or full arch replacements are a permanent alternative to removable dentures for people who are missing most or all of their teeth.
-We can often place 2-6 implants under an existing denture to hold it in place.
+“Full Mouth Restorations” or full arch replacements are a permanent alternative to removable dentures.
+With this procedure, we can often place two to six implants under an existing denture to hold it in place.
 If the denture is too worn, we may have to make a new denture to fit the implants.

 What is a Dental Implant?

-A dental implant is a replacement for a tooth that is done in two steps.
-Firstly, a small titanium “root replacement” is placed where the root of the tooth used to be.
-Titanium is used because the body accepts it easily and it fuses into the jaw bone and provides a solid base onto which a replacement tooth can be placed.
-Once the implant has “settled” a new tooth is placed onto it.
-Dental implants have a lot of strength and durability and once the procedure is complete you can eat as if you had your natural tooth.
+A dental implant is a replacement for a tooth done in two steps.
+First, we insert a small titanium “root replacement” where the root of the tooth used to be.
+We use titanium because the body accepts it easily, and it fuses into the jawbone and provides a solid base for the replacement tooth.
+Then, once the implant has “settled,” we place a new tooth onto it.
+Dental implants have a lot of strength and durability, and once the procedure is complete, you can eat as if you had your natural tooth.

 Another great use of dental implants is to replace a series of missing teeth.
-If you are missing too many teeth for a bridge to be strong enough, then the bridge can be placed onto two dental implants.
-In this way, an entire bridge can be mounted permanently and you feel as if you have a full set of teeth again.
+If you are missing too many teeth for a bridge to be strong enough, then we can place a bridge between two dental implants.
+In this way, we can permanently mount an entire bridge — and you feel as if you have a full set of teeth again!

-The quality service from th time I call to set up my appointment to th end of my visit was just awesome.
+The quality service from the time I called to set up my appointment to the end of my visit was just awesome.
 Besides his professional service and skills, Dr. Dougherty listens and answers with great patience and genuine care.
-I was referred by one of his colleagues and this is one of the best referrals I have been given in San Antonio.
-In my personal opinion, it is really hard to find a real, honest, knowledgeable, and highly prfessional person like Dr. Dougherty in this part of Texas!” – H.K.
+I was referred by one of his colleagues, and this is one of the best referrals I have been given in San Antonio.
+In my personal opinion, it is really hard to find a real, honest, knowledgeable, and highly professional person like Dr. Dougherty in this part of Texas!” – H.K.

 All On 4: One full arch of teeth held in place with four dental implants

-As the implant is made of titanium, it has the unique ability to fuse to living bone and function just like a natural tooth root.
-So eventually, the dental implant becomes part of the jawbone and serves as a strong, long-lasting foundation for your new teeth.
+As we make the implant of titanium, it has the unique ability to fuse to living bone and function just like a natural tooth root.
+Eventually, the dental implant becomes part of the jawbone and serves as a strong, long-lasting foundation for your new teeth.

-Once we have inserted the dental implants, it takes some time for your jaw to heal as the implants fuse to your jawbone, you’ll come back in and your team will replace your temporary teeth with a permanent, customized smile designed just for you.
+Once we have inserted the dental implants, it takes some time for your jaw to heal as the implants fuse to your jawbone.
+At that point, you’ll come back in and your team will replace your temporary teeth with a permanent, customized smile designed just for you.

-All On 4 uses 4 implants placed in the anterior region of the jaw allowing the fitting prosthesis with 12 to 14 teeth to be placed immediately on the day of the surgery.
+All On 4 uses four implants placed in the anterior region of the jaw, allowing the fitting prosthesis with 12 to 14 teeth to be placed immediately on the day of the surgery.
 The procedure is done in one visit and permits immediate functioning.

 Once the final prosthesis is attached, you become a regular dental patient.
-Get your routine exams just like you normally would.
-Smile and eat with confidence that nothing is going to fall out.
+You’ll receive your routine exams just like you normally would.
+And you’ll smile and eat with confidence, knowing that nothing is going to fall out.

 “Teeth in a Day” or “Same Day Smile”

-You may have seen advertisements or heard the phrase “teeth in a day”.
+You may have seen advertisements or heard the phrase, “Teeth in a Day”.
 This is a popular term that is sometimes being used to describe this procedure.
-While this terminology does oversimplify things just a little bit, a patient can literally be transformed on the day of delivery.
+While this terminology oversimplifies things just a little, we can literally transform a patient’s smile on the day of delivery.

 For those familiar with All On 4 or “Teeth in a Day”, there are a lot of misconceptions out there.
-One misconception regarding the All on Four with dental implants treatment is that it can only be performed by the big corporate chains that advertise this treatment option exclusively.
+For example, one misconception is that it can only be performed by the big corporate chains that advertise this treatment option exclusively.
 This is not true.
-Your Rolling Oaks Dentist right here in our San Antonio Dental Office works with a surgeon and a dental lab that are able to perform this incredible service for you at the same cost as the big chains.

-The benefit to having the procedure done here locally with us is that you will continue to receive the care, attention to detail, service, and follow-up that you’re used to.
+By having this procedure done with us, you will continue to receive the care, attention to detail, service, and follow-up that you’re used to.
 The big chains that offer the All on 4 exclusive service don’t offer routine exams, hygiene services, and oral cancer screenings that are still imperative to your dental health.
 Your Rolling Oaks dentist offers it all.

 If you think you’re a candidate for the procedure, or you just want to learn more about it to help someone you know, contact your general dentist to see if it is something they offer.
 It is truly a life-changing treatment option.
 If you are in San Antonio, our dentists would be happy to help you!